emilielydiat/emilielydiat/README.md

 ## Hi, I'm Emilie 👋

-#### I'm a React Front-End Developer & UX Designer, with a background in teaching
-Currently freelancing - previously working for FinTech startups in Hong Kong & Manchester, UK.
+#### Frontend Developer specialised in React and TypeScript
+I focus on building responsive, accessible, and user-centred interfaces.
+I enjoy working on real product flows, translating ideas and designs into clean, maintainable frontend solutions.

+I'm currently building my own web application **PickyPlate**, which helps turn these "I don't know, what do you want?" moments into easy meal decisions.

+I've previously worked at FinTech startups in Hong Kong and Manchester, UK.
+My background in UX Design and teaching has shaped how I approach problem-solving and collaboration, with an emphasis on empathy and clear communication across people from diverse teams.

+📍 Based in Manchester, UK (originally from Geneva, Switzerland)
+🌍 Multilingual: French & Cantonese (native), Spanish (fluent), Mandarin (conversational)

 <br>
-I'm a polyglot with an interest in learning languages and psychology.
-Originally from Geneva, Switzerland.

 ###### FIND ME
 [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-0077B5?style=flat&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/emilie-trippel/)](https://www.linkedin.com/in/emilie-trippel/)